osome-iu/osometweet/README.md

 ### Introduction

-The OSoMeTweet project intends to provide a set of tools to help researchers work with the V2 API of Twitter.
+The OSoMeTweet project intends to provide a set of tools to help researchers work with Twitter's V2 API.

 The [Wiki](https://github.com/osome-iu/osometweet/wiki) includes a detailed documentation of how to use all methods.
 Also, we will use the wiki to store knowledge gathered by those who are building this package.